bashrc2/LKMPG/5.13.8/LKMPG-5.13.8.md

 error message.
 If we\'re unlucky, another kernel module was loaded into the same location, which means a jump into the middle of another function within the kernel.
-The results of this would be impossible to predict, but they can\'t be very positive.
+The results of this would be impossible to predict, but are unlikely to be positive.

 Normally, when you don\'t want to allow something, you return an error code (a negative number) from the function which is supposed to do it.